 A simple example is if a person’s fingerprints are on a glass.
 The fingerprints are evidence.
 The conclusion that that the person touched the glass, is proof.

-- A fact that indicates that something is genuine is known as proof.
-The proof is a definitive judgment that eliminates all legal question, whereas evidence simply points to a fact or assertion.
+- A fact that indicates that a claim is genuine is known as proof.
+The proof is a definitive judgment that eliminates all legal question, whereas evidence simply points to a claim or assertion.

 - Evidence is data that leads to the conclusion that something is genuine or authentic.
 For example, police officers offer evidence to show an accused person’s guilt (DNA), physical (clothing or sperm), or circumstantial evidence.